Peter Kivy: Biography

 His early work was on the 18th-century British aesthetics, primarily Francis Hutcheson.
 From the late 1970s on, he had been interested mainly in philosophy of music.
-His book The Corded Shell made him a central figure in musical aesthetics.
+His book The Corded Shell made him a propose the so called contour theory, a precursor to literalism in the philosophy of music.
 One preoccupation of his had been the problem of what it means for instrumental music to "express" an emotion.
 His answer is that common emotions have physical behavioral expression in people that can be understood by appearance and imitated in music; thus, music cannot express more complex emotions that do not have an obvious behavioral expression.
 A similar position is developed independently by Stephen Davies.

 Some criticism of Kivy's ideas is available in Music, Philosophy, and Modernity (2007) by Andrew Bowie and Filosofía de la Música.
 Respuestas a Peter Kivy (2017, published in Spanish by Daniel Martín Sáez) by James O. Young.